enoch85/ovms-home-assistant/README.md

 1. Go to Settings → Devices & Services → OVMS → Configure
 2. Configure additional options:
-   - **Topic Blacklist**: A comma-separated list of topics to exclude from creating entities (e.g., `battery.log,xrt.log`)
+   - **Topic Blacklist**: A comma-separated list of topics to exclude from creating entities (e.g., `.log,battery.log,power.log,gps.log`)
    - **Topic Structure**: Choose or customize your topic structure format
    - **Quality of Service (QoS)**: Choose the MQTT QoS level (0, 1, or 2)

 The Topic Blacklist feature is particularly useful to prevent high-frequency log topics from creating hundreds of unwanted entities.
+The integration comes with default filters for common log topics, but you may need to add additional patterns based on your specific OVMS module and vehicle.

+**Common patterns to blacklist:**
+- `.log` - Blocks all log topics (matches any topic containing ".log")
+- `battery.log` - Blocks battery log specific topics
+- `power.log` - Blocks power log specific topics
+- `gps.log` - Blocks GPS log specific topics
+- `xrt.log` - Blocks Renault Twizy specific log topics

 ### Testing Configuration